jayqi/python-find-project-root-cookbook/README.md

 def proj_root_from_env_var() -> Path:
-    """Get the project root directory from an environment variable.""" proj_root = os.environ.get("PROJ_ROOT")
+    """Get the project root directory from an environment variable.
+It must be an absolute path."""
+    proj_root = os.environ.get("PROJ_ROOT")
     if not proj_root:
-        raise RuntimeError("PROJ_ROOT environment variable is not set.") return Path(proj_root)
+        raise RuntimeError("PROJ_ROOT environment variable is not set.") path = Path(proj_root)
+    if not path.is_absolute():
+        raise RuntimeError("PROJ_ROOT must be an absolute path.") return path
 ```